Published

 2025-09-05In addition to telling this common history, the exhibition has created a platform for new collaboration and new networks between countries and institutions that will deepen and disseminate knowledge about Ukraine and its role in European history into the present.

-- Russia's attempt to erase Ukraine's national identity and cultural heritage makes it urgent, on a scientific basis and through cooperation between researchers and institutions in both Sweden and Ukraine, to make Ukraine's history visible.
-The exhibition is an exciting opportunity to do so and to highlight periods when Ukraine's and Sweden's paths crossed through, for example, trade, settlement, political and diplomatic relations.
-We are pleased to be involved in this collaborative research and exhibition," said Maria Söderberg, President of the Torsten Söderberg Foundation.
+– Russia’s attempts to erase Ukraine’s national identity and cultural heritage make it imperative to shed light on Ukraine’s history, based on scientific research and through collaboration between scholars and institutions in both Sweden and Ukraine.
+The exhibition is an exciting opportunity to do just that and to highlight periods when Ukraine’s and Sweden’s paths have crossed through, for example, trade, settlement, and political and diplomatic relations.
+We are delighted to contribute to this collaborative research and exhibition, says Maria Söderberg, who continues to serve as chair of the Torsten Söderberg Foundation.

 The exhibition Crossroads: Sweden-Ukraine through a 1000 years / Korsvägar: Sverige-Ukraina genom 1000 år is a collaboration between the National Archives, the Army Museum / National Defense History Museums and the National War Museum of Ukraine.

-The Torsten Söderberg Foundation is the main financier of the exhibition.
+The Torsten Söderberg Foundation is the exhibition’s main sponsor.

 More about the exhibition and the Torsten Söderberg Foundation.